Multisystem Inflammatory Syndrome In Children (MIS-C)

 What to do if you think your child has MIS-C

-- If your child is showing any of the symptoms of MIS-C, especially if they have been diagnosed with COVID-19 in the past or been in contact with someone who has, call your health care provider right away.
+- If your child is showing any of the symptoms of MIS-C, especially if they have been diagnosed with COVID-19 recently or been in contact with someone who has had COVID-19 recently, call your health care provider right away.

 - If your child is having trouble breathing, pain or pressure in their chest, new confusion, bluish lips or face, severe abdominal pain, or you cannot wake them up, seek emergency care right away.